Lack of standards invites politics into Wyo civics classes, critics say

 Wyoming’s lack of a U.S. history curriculum standard often leaves educators to evaluate the bias of the information they receive.

-Wyoming has not been spared the type of politicization of civics and history education that has come to dominate school board meetings in Virginia’s Loudoun County and Bozeman, MT.
+Wyoming has not been spared the type of politicization of civics and history education that has come to dominate school board meetings in Virginia’s Loudoun County and Bozeman, Montana.

 During the 2021 legislative session, freshman Rep. Jeremy Haroldson (R-Wheatland) introduced legislation to implement a controversial set of civics education standards as a response to a system he said was “very much tilting more towards a liberal view of education.”
 That legislation failed.
 (Haroldson did not respond to a request for an interview.)
 In Laramie County School District 1, a dust-up took place over textbooks some perceived to be teaching critical race theory.
 The books turned out to be copies of a type of curriculum called “Wit and Wisdom,” an English language arts curriculum that has drawn the scorn of some conservative groups.